-I need a website: Should I hire a designer, or use a DIY website builder?
+You need a website, but should you hire a designer or use a DIY website builder?

-Many people who have set up a business have come to that fork in the road where they need to decide: to custom website, or not to custom website?
+Many new business owners have come to that fork in the road where they need to decide: to custom website, or not to custom website?

-At the outset the answer seems obvious: why drop a few thousand quid on a website that is tailor-made for your new business when you can get a fast’n’cheap build using one of the many online offerings?
-Spend months on a project when you can have a website built in a week for little more than the cost of hosting?
+At the outset the answer seems obvious.
+Why drop a few thousand quid on a website that is tailor-made for your new business when you can get a fast, cheap build using one of the many online offerings?
+Why spend months on a project when you can have a website built in a week for little more than the cost of hosting?
 Sometimes you wonder why anyone bothers with fancy designers and agencies!
 Am I right…?!

-In my many years working in marketing for SME’s, I would have gladly have jumped on that bandwagon if it saved me a bit of time and precious budget.
+In my many years spent working in various marketing capacities for SME’s, I would have gladly have jumped on that bandwagon if it could save me a bit of time and precious budget.
 However since going my own way, I can tell you with complete confidence that it’s a false economy.

 I’ve had several clients who went down the cheap’n’cheerful route, only to come to me a year or two later looking for a custom build because they’d outgrown their website and there was nothing more it could do for them.

-You see, these shiny online builders can have their limitations:
+You see, these shiny online builders can have their limitations such as:

 - Maybe it won’t integrate with your CRM system

-Sometimes clients will have noticed a high bounce rate and wondered ‘why no one was clicking on their call-to-action buttons?’…and then told me their marketing intern had made it several years ago, by purchasing an online template and changing a few colours and pictures.
+Sometimes clients will have noticed a high bounce rate and wondered “why is no one clicking on my call-to-action buttons?”…and then told me their marketing intern had made it several years ago, by purchasing an online template and changing a few colours and pictures.

 But how much is a custom website going to cost me?

-While we’re here we may as well address the [sometimes thorny] question of cost.
+While we’re here we may as well address the sometimes thorny question of cost.
 A custom-built website on any platform will probably cost upwards of £1500.
-Now think of it this way: How much did your business spend on PPC campaigns that sent traffic to a crappy landing page that didn’t convert a soul?
+But think of it this way: How much did your business spend on PPC campaigns that sent traffic to a crappy landing page that didn’t convert a soul?
 What was your budget for a fancy office coffee machine?
 Dear god, how much did you spend on printing paper last year??

 A custom website should absolutely fall within your budget but it is an investment in the future success of your business.
 You should be thinking years ahead and not just of what you need in the here-and-now.
 Before embarking on any website project, ask yourself: